How to Block Quote Guide For Students

 For example:

 Kelly Jones may not be among the classic representatives of rock music when it comes down to instrumentation and the use of lyricism in his writing.
 He always goes against the rules without fear of being rejected.
-Jones simply knows why he is there and what he intends to create because it is the music that matters to him.
+Jones knows why he is there and what he intends to create because the music matters to him.
 Going beyond the limitations and standards seems to be his driving force

 (Middleton, 2004, D3).